azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-unguided-Intelligent-analytics.md

 _Tasks to complete_:

-1. Provision a new Stream Analytics Job in the same region as your other resources.
+1. Provision a new Stream Analytics Job in the same region as your other resources

 2. Add an Input to it that reads from your second Event Hub (the one used for archival).
 The serialization should be JSON/UTF8.

 3. Add an Output to the Job that targets your Collection in DocumentDB.
 The Collection name pattern should match your Cosmos DB collection you created, and the Document ID should be messageid (all lower case).

-4. Create **two** Power BI outputs, one with a Dataset/Table name of Messages, and the other TrendingSentiment.
+4. Create **two** Power BI outputs, one with a Dataset/Table name of Messages, and the other TrendingSentiment

-5. Add a Query that selects all data from the Event Hub and sends it to DocumentDB.
+5. Add a Query that selects all data from the Event Hub and sends it to DocumentDB

-6. Add to the query to also select all into the Power BI output that contains the Messages dataset.
+6. Add to the query to also select all into the Power BI output that contains the Messages dataset

-7. Finally, add to the query to select the average score and TimeStamp, grouped by a 5-minute tumbling window, into the Power BI output that contains the TrendingSentiment dataset.
+7. Finally, add to the query to select the average score and TimeStamp, grouped by a 5-minute tumbling window, into the Power BI output that contains the TrendingSentiment dataset

 _Exit criteria_:

-- You can view your Stream Analytics instance in the Azure Portal.
+- You can view your Stream Analytics instance in the Azure Portal

 ### Task 10: Start the Stream Analytics Job